tabreu8/web_plant_3d/README.md

 }
 ```

 The visual QR is generated client-side and is scannable with standard QR readers.
+Vision gates publish the latest tag for an item under the sensor.

 ## MQTT topics
 Base topic is configurable (default `plant`).
 JSON payloads are published at the base topic and each field is also published to subtopics (base/<field>) as scalars.